Contents

 Either the place or other factors won’t let it dry.

-You probably have one or two everyday household items in your house right now that can produce the same results at a fraction of the cost.
-The first common item is bleach, which you probably purchased for under two dollars per gallon.
-The second one is vinegar which also should be in the same price range.
+You may have one or two everyday household items in your house right now that can produce the same results at a fraction of the cost.
+The first common item is bleach, which you purchased for under two dollars per gallon.

-One noteworthy thing is that bleach only kills mold from the surface.
-There are also claims that it can promote mold growth.
 Vinegar is another traditional and less toxic alternative, so I’ll explain both of them.
 Vinegar is also better for porous surfaces like concrete and can kill mold and moss on a deeper level.

 How to clean concrete with bleach